 There are many companies that offer jet card programs, but like any investment, you need to do your due diligence before signing on.
 The types of companies that offer cards fall into three broad categories.
 The large fractional operators all have jet card programs, other large fleet operators also offer cards (or sometimes they are called "access" or "executive" programs), and then a lot of charter brokers also offer jet cards.

 Jet charter cards are perfect if you only occasionally fly privately, and you don't need a fixed number of flight hours per year.
 They provide a lot of flexibility including no long-term contracts or monthly management fees.
 The cards typically take two forms, either you buy a fixed number of hours, most commonly 25 hours, or you put a certain amount of money on deposit which locks in an hourly rate.
 For more information see Jet Charter Cards and Membership Clubs on SherpaReport.

-Patrick Harris, President of Velocity Jets, LLC was kind enough to provide SherpaReport with a list of questions you should ask if you are interested in getting a jet card.
+Patrick Harris, President of Velocity Jets, LLC discussed with us a list of questions you should ask if you are interested in getting a jet card.
 Some of the main topics to explore are safety and operations, the fleet, pilots, pricing, finances, and membership specifics.